cscsCSCScscs/pyodbc/Connecting-to-Oracle-from-RHEL-or-Centos.md

 Use Oracle instant client on RHEL to connect to Oracle database.
 CentOS is derived from Red Hat so the driver works for CentOS as well.
 This driver uses unixODBC as its driver manager.
-The driver and driver manager must be installed globally on your server (don't try installing in a Python virtual environment), as follows:
+The driver and driver manager must be installed globally(as root) on your server:

 #### Install unixODBC

 See http://www.unixodbc.org/ for reference.

 Use the latest unixODBC version 2.3.4 (preferred).
-Download the source, http://www.unixodbc.org/download.html As root,
+Download the source, http://www.unixodbc.org/download.html

+As root,
 ```bash
 cd <Download Folder>